CFT-Forensics: High-Performance Byzantine Accountability for Crash Fault Tolerant Protocols: Setup

+We study consensus protocols that solve the crash-fault tolerant state machine replication (CFT-SMR) problem over partially synchronous networks.
+Precisely, we consider a setting with $n$ servers (also known as nodes) and arbitrarily many clients.
+For the vanilla CFT-SMR setting, we assume that at most $f$ out of the $n$ nodes can suffer \emph{crash failures}, where they stop working without resuming at an arbitrary and unpredictable moment.
+Each node maintains a state machine \texttt{SM} and an append-only log list \texttt{logs}.
+The goal of CFT-SMR is for the nodes to maintain consistent state machines \texttt{SM} with each other (Definition \ref{def:smr}). \texttt{SM} maintains a local state $s$ initialized to $s_0 = \perp$ and a deterministic function $\phi$. \texttt{logs} are sequential inputs to \texttt{SM} generated from client requests, which results in state transition

-The system is partially synchronous, i.e., there exists a global stabilization time (GST) and a constant time length $\Delta$, such that a message sent at time $t$ is guaranteed to arrive at time $\max\{\mathrm{GST}, t\} + \Delta$.
-The GST is unknown to the system designer and not measurable by any component of the system.
+The network is partially synchronous, meaning that there exists a global stabilization time (GST) and a constant time length $\Delta$, such that a message sent at time $t$ is guaranteed to arrive at time $\max\{\mathrm{GST}, t\} + \Delta$.
+GST is unknown to the system designer and is not measurable by any component of the system.